cyclus/recycle/README.rst

 We happily welcome new developers into the Cyclus Developer Team.
 If you are willing to contribute into Cyclus, please follow this procedure:

 #.
-Fork Cycamore repository,
+Fork Recycle repository,

 #.
 Create a working branch on you fork from the ``master`` branch,

 #.
-Implement your modification of the Cycamore source code,
+Implement your modification of the Recycle source code,

 #.
 Submit a Pull request into ``recycle/master`` branch,